Is this the most perfect creation in "Metallica's" catalog ????

 Like "Ride", "Master" opens with a very fast-paced intro-acoustic song - "Fight Fire with Fire" versus "Battery".
-Then comes along song, which is also the album's theme song - "Ride the Lightning" vs. "Master of Puppets ”.
+Then comes along the song, which is also the album's theme song - "Ride the Lightning" vs. "Master of Puppets”.
 The fourth song is a powerful and smashing ballad "Fade to Black" against "Welcome Home (Sanitarium)" and there are more similarities, trust us...

-When the two leading members of Metallica, Lars Ulrich, and James Hetfield started working on the demos for the album in mid - 1985, they wanted to take the "Ride" album to the next level with this one.
+When the two leading members of "Metallica", Lars Ulrich, and James Hetfield started working on the demos for the album in mid-1985, they wanted to take the "Ride" album to the next level with this one.
 Produce an upgraded version of the "Ride" album in every possible aspect.
-In terms of the technique of the guitars, in terms of the drums, in terms of the lyrics, and the structure of the songs, as if to take "Ride" and make it much better.
+In terms of the guitar technique, in terms of the drums, in terms of the lyrics, and the structure of the songs, as if taking "Ride" and making it much better.
 The two began working on demos for the album and recorded all the songs except "Orion" and "The Thing That Should Not Be".

 With six songs and a few more ideas, the members decided to stop everything and get specialized before entering the studio.
 Lars took classes to improve his accuracy and timing, as well as improve his flexibility and improvisation ability while playing.
 Kirk Hammett teamed up with his teacher and rabbi Joe Satriani to inspire and hone his technical abilities.
 Cliff Burton went deeper into classical music, he took history lessons and learned to play classical music which made him process and treat music differently.

-So now that everything is ready and everyone is happy, we can start recording...
+So now that everything is ready and everyone are happy, we can start recording...